Translate

 Today, this aircraft is stored at Alochete.

 From 1965, Portugal was involved in the Portuguese Colonial War in Africa.
-By 1965, fighting was at its height, and Portugal had tried to acquire 100 surplus Candian-built Sabre MK6s in West Germany.
-Eventually, the German government agreed to transfer 40 G.91Rs from Germany to Portugal; these aircraft had been initially constructed for Greece and Turkey's airforces, so there were problems with their delivery.
-They ended up serving with the Luftwaffe, where they were found not compatible with the Luftwaffe servicing, creating major maintenance problems.
+By 1965, fighting was at its height, and Portugal had tried to acquire 100 surplus Canadian-built Sabre MK6s in West Germany.
+Eventually, the German government agreed to transfer 40 G.91Rs from Germany to Portugal; these aircraft had been initially built for Greece and Turkey's air forces, so their delivery was delayed.
+They ended up serving with the Luftwaffe, where they were found incompatible with Luftwaffe service, creating major maintenance problems.

 Germany offered them to Portugal, and in exchange, they asked to be allowed to build an airbase at Beja for training purposes.
 The rest is history...